 a dicotyledonous evergreen plant (Galax aphylla) of the SE U.S., with shiny leaves (often used in wreaths) and small, white flowers

-A stemless evergreen perennial plant (Galax urceolata) of the eastern United States, having a rosette of glossy, heart-shaped leaves and small white flowers in spikelike clusters.
-Also called beetleweed, coltsfoot, wandflower.
+An evergreen perennial plant (Galax urceolata) of the eastern United States, having a rosette of glossy, heart-shaped leaves and tall spikelike racemes of small white flowers.
+Also called beetleweed.

-Origin of galaxNew Latin Galax, genus name, ultimately from Greek gala, galakt-, milk; see Galaxy
+Origin of galaxNew Latin Galax, genus name, ultimately from Greek gala, galakt-, milk; see Galaxy .